RyanSchraeder/nhl_data_warehouse/README.md

 A data pipeline that extracts, loads, and transforms (ELT) data from [hockeyreference](https://hockeyreference.com) into game and teams statistics models within Snowflake.

 #### Process
 Using Astronomer, deploys Apache Airflow and all project dependencies in a Docker container.
 In this environment, data is scraped from https://hockeyreference.com for regular season data and team-level statistics.
-The data is normalized to a columnar format, then loaded into Snowflake.
+The data is normalized to a columnar format (.csv file) then loaded into Amazon S3.
+Using a storage integration in Snowflake, Amazon S3 is synchronized for file updates and data is loaded into Snowflake.
 From there, the data is transformed with dbt models, all orchestrated by Airflow!

 #### Data Pipeline Tech:
 - Python, SQL